Achievable logoAchievable logo

 Gas responses

 Gas exchange is driven by partial pressure differences between alveolar air, arterial blood, and tissues.
-Oxygen diffuses from the blood into working muscles, while carbon dioxide moves from the muscles into alveolar air for expiration.
+Oxygen diffuses from the blood into working muscles, while carbon dioxide diffuses from the muscles into alveolar air to be expired.

 O2 circulation